Andy van Emmerik

 Barrister and writer Greg Barns was a member of the Chatter Matters board from January 2015 to July 2017.
 A big-hearted, compassionate, integrative-thinker, with a strong and consistent voice for human-rights, we are thankful for his valuable contributions across this time.
 Greg supported the entreé of Rosie’s work with maximum security prisoners disengaged from education opportunities.
 His generosity in sharing his extensive networks became the ground from which Chatter Matters, in its earliest start-up phase, was able to establish itself and begin its work.
 Greg will maintain his role as a supporter of the board and CMT projects.
-With many thanks and good wishes to Greg for all else he turns his hand to as he places his focus on other important areas for positive social change.
+With many thanks and good wishes to Greg for all else he turns his hand to as he places his focus on other important areas needing positive social change.

 Kristy de Salas